waggle-sensor/data-perf-tools/stardot/README.md

 ```

 You'll need to know the IP address of your Stardot and receiver machine for this.

-The experiment flow is as follows:

-1. The Stardot reads image _from same device used by the FTP uploader and Phenocam_ and sends to receiver.
-2. The receiver saves a timestamped image.
-3. The receiver (or another machine on the network) spins up multiple parallel consumers pulling data from the Stardot's MJPEG endpoint.
-This data is simply pulled as fast as possible and discarded to stress the camera.
-4. The timestamped images can be checked for timing consistency and errors.

 ### 1. Setup Stardot